 Still, as usual with ambitious paid DLC plans, some packs might be better than others, so players that aren’t looking to grab all of them need to prioritize.
 To better guide aspiring tycoons, we’ve put together a buying guide that details what every DLC has to offer while also giving our unfiltered opinion.

-Mind you, chances are that developer Gaming Minds Studios and publisher Kalypso Media will be releasing more packs in the future, so we might circle back and update this article once that happens.
-As it stands, Railway Empire 2 has received three major content packs: Journey to the East, High Voltage, and India.
+Mind you, chances are that developer Gaming Minds Studios and publisher Kalypso Media will be releasing even more packs in the future (and players very much want more), so we might circle back and update this article once that happens.
+As it stands, Railway Empire 2 has received four major content packs: Journey to the East, High Voltage, India, and Bella Italia.

 Journey to the East was released in early 2024 as the first DLC for Railway Empire 2.
 The premise is quite enticing, especially for history buffs: connecting several big European capitals to the Ottoman Empire.
 However, it felt quite limited and half-baked in a number of key areas.